bruvzz/oasishub/README.md

 # Oasis Hub

 > *Oasis Hub is a free script-hub that runs on some of the most common ROBLOX games.
-We plan on making this script-hub bigger in game support in the near future, but Ducky has currently taken a break from making any further changes into this script.*
+We plan on making this script-hub bigger in game support in the near future, so join our community server below!.*

 # Game Support